-- Start the engine so the alternator can provide maximum power for proper operation of slideout mechanisms. - Insert the Safety Lock key and turn to activate slideout room control switch - Press the Slideout Room 'EXTEND/OUT' switch and hold until the room is fully extended-then release the switch. - To stop extending the room during operation, release the button. - Deactivate the slideout switch with the Safety Lock key.
+- Insert the Safety Lock key and turn to activate slideout room control switch. - Press the Slideout Room "EXTEND/OUT" switch and hold until the room is fully extended, then release the switch. - To stop extending the room during operation, release the button. - Deactivate the slideout switch with the Safety Lock key.